-According to the semantic of your user defined style, you have to assign the appropriate role.
-By default, this is the role Default.
+According to the semantic of your user defined style, you must assign the appropriate role.
+By default, this is the Default role.
 This role is based on the natural semantics of the element.
-In most cases this is the role paragraph (i. e. the structure element "P" will be created for the corresponding paragraph).
+In most cases this is the paragraph role (i. e. the structure element "P" will be created for the corresponding paragraph).